American Totem

-American Totem is a 1960 oil on canvas black and white painting by Norman Lewis (1909-1979).
-Acquired by the Whitney Museum in 2018 it is the first work by Lewis to have entered the institution's permanent collection.
-It was included in The Whitney’s Collection: Selections from 1900 to 1965 which ran from June 28, 2019 until Nay 1, 2025.
+American Totem is a 1960 oil on canvas black and white painting by Norman Lewis (1909–1979).
+Acquired by the Whitney Museum in 2018, it is the first work by Lewis to have entered the institution's permanent collection.
+It was included in The Whitney's Collection: Selections from 1900 to 1965 which ran from June 28, 2019 to May 1, 2025.

 The work was executed as part of a group of black-and-white paintings by Lewis which examine the effects of the American civil rights movement.
 The "Totem" articulated in the work is a Ku Klux Klan hood.